jwcarr/lexisense/README.md

 Readers target words where they expect to minimize uncertainty
 ==============================================================

 This repository contains the analytical code and supporting data for our project on how the structure of the lexicon influences eye movements.
-This paper is currently under review, but [a preprint is available here](https://osf.io/r5n3g/).
+The paper describing this work is published in the *Journal of Memory and Language* and is [available here](https://doi.org/10.1016/j.jml.2024.104530).

 tl;dr
 -----

-- For a walkthrough of all the core analyses, check `notebook.ipynb`, which can be previewed here on GitHub.
+- For a walkthrough of all the core analyses, check `notebook.ipynb`.

 - If you just want to get your hands on the experimental data, you should find what you need in `data/experiments/exp1.csv`, `data/experiments/exp2.csv`, and `data/experiments/exp3.csv`.